 To simplify an NPS score, it’s a way for someone to rate your business from 1-10.
 In this type of survey, 10 is the best score a business can receive and 1 is the worst.

-0-6: Detractors – According to the NPS survey, anyone with this score range can be harmful to your brand.
+According to the NPS survey, anyone with this score range can be harmful to your brand.
 This is because anyone with a 0-6 score is more likely to spread negative word-of-mouth about your business.
 They’re known as detractors.

 Let’s say that your company received 200 reviews.
 Out of these reviews: